whyliuxing/reverse-engineering-journal/README.md

   + LDR/STR Ra, [Rb, imm]
   + LDR/STR Ra, [Rb, Rc]
   + LDR/STR Ra, [Rb, Rc, barrel-shifter].
 Barrel shifter is performed on Rc, the immediate
   + extra (pseudo-form): LDR Ra, ="address".
 This is not valid syntax, but is used by disassembler to make disassembly easier to read.
-Internally, what's actually executed is LDR Ra, [PC + immediate]
+Internally, what's actually executed is LDR Ra, [PC + imm]
 * There are 3 addressing modes for LDR/STR: offset, pre-indexed, post-indexed
   + Offset: base register is never modified
   + Pre-indexed: base register is updated with the memory address used in the reference operation